open-telemetry/opentelemetry-operator/docs/api.md

 PersistentVolumeClaimRetentionPolicy describes the lifecycle of persistent volume claims created from volumeClaimTemplates.
-This only works with the following OpenTelemetryCollector mode's: statefulset.
+This only works with the following OpenTelemetryCollector modes: statefulset.

 <table>
     <thead>